luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

  1. Should aim to use efficient inversion algorithms[^inv-tweet] for $s^{-1}$ (e.g., EEA-based, Lehmer)
  1. ECDSA, like [Schnorr](/2024/05/31/Schnorr-signatures.html), is broken if the **nonce $k$ is reused**.
 Generally, they are both very **fragile** if the nonce $k$ is biased[^BH19e].
     + Even small amounts of bias in the nonce $k$ can be used to recover the SK given enough signatures.
-    - Deterministic signing can mitigate this in both schemes.
+    - Deterministic signing can mitigate this in both schemes[^deterministic-ecdsa].

 ## Why you should avoid ECDSA